 New wheel covers, shared with the rest of Studebaker’s 1964 passenger-car line, were also added, along with painted dots on the headliner vinyl (replacing holes used in 1962–63), new silver-threaded cloth upholstery, a larger upper-instrument-panel pad, and a new lower-instrument-panel pad, and horizontal pleats on the side upholstery panels (replacing vertical ones).
 And, for the first time, Hawk buyers could order an AM-FM radio as a factory-installed option.

 When Studebaker closed its South Bend, Indiana plant in December 1963, the GT Hawk was among the models discontinued by the company, which consolidated all production in Hamilton, Ontario, Canada, where the manufacture of the Lark lasted only two more years, using Chevrolet-based engines.

 The Mac’s Motor City Garage features this rare-for-1964 color TV spot of that model year’s 1964 Studebaker Gran Turismo Hawk:

 While we’re not fans of black-painted wheels, the great paint and interior combined with what should be more economical fuel injection and comfortable A/C have us thinking this would be a neat cruiser you just would not see that often at any car show you might attend.

 Here’s the seller’s description:

 “Beautiful GT Hawk, 289 V8 with FITech fuel injection.
-Runs and starts like a modern car.
-Can stand outside the car reach into the window turn the key fires right up with no issues.
+It runs and starts like a modern car.
+Can stand outside the car, reach into the window, turn the key fires right up with no issues.
 New electronic ignition.
-No rust beautiful paint.
+No rust, beautiful paint.
 Vintage Air Conditioning.
 New Chrome new tires, new brakes.
 Nice driver a lot of Thumbs Up.
 Health issues force sale my Loss your gain.”